Notice of Privacy Practices

 How to Exercise Your Rights

-You may write or send an email to us with your specific request, including requesting a form to complete to obtain a copy of your test results.
+You may write or send an email to us with your specific request.
+Please refer to the Contact Information below.
 Quest Diagnostics will consider your request and provide you a response.

 Attention: Privacy Officer